-At December 31, 2023, the Company's derivative contracts had remaining maturities of less than one and one-half years.
+At December 31, 2024, the Company's derivative contracts had remaining maturities of less than one year.
 The counterparties to these transactions had both long-term and short-term investment grade credit ratings.
-The maximum net exposure of the Company's credit risk to the counterparties is generally limited to the aggregate unrealized loss of all contracts with that counterparty, which was \$256 as of December 31, 2023.
-The Company's exposure of counterparty credit risk is limited to the aggregate unrealized gain on all contracts.
-As of December 31, 2023, there was no such exposure to the counterparties.
+The maximum net exposure of the Company's credit risk to the counterparties is generally limited to the aggregate unrealized loss of all contracts with that counterparty.
+As of December 31, 2024, there was no such exposure to the counterparties.
+The Company's exposure of counterparty credit risk is limited to the aggregate unrealized gain on all contracts, which was \$600 as of December 31, 2024.
 The Company's derivative counterparties have strong credit ratings and as a result, the Company does not require collateral to facilitate transactions.

-The Company held the following contracts designated as hedged instruments as of December 31, 2023 and 2022:
+The Company held the following contracts designated as hedged instruments as of December 31, 2024 and 2023:

-Decemb er 31, 2023
+Decemb December 31, 2024

 Notional Latest

 Amount Maturity

-Foreign exchange contracts - Canadian Dollars \$7,925 February 2025
+Foreign exchange contracts - Canadian Dollars \$1,379 February 2025

-Foreign exchange contracts - Euros € 20,612 February 2025
+Foreign exchange contracts - Euros € 6,711 August 2025

-Decemb er 31, 2022
+December December 31, 2023

 Notional Latest

 Amount Maturity

-Foreign exchange contracts - Canadian Dollars \$2,807 February 2023
+Foreign exchange contracts - Canadian Dollars \$7,925 February 2025

-Foreign exchange contracts - Euros € 20,760 February 2024
+Foreign exchange contracts - Euros € 20,612 February 2025

 For contracts that qualify as effective hedge instruments, the effective portion of gains and losses resulting from changes in fair value of the instruments are included in accumulated other comprehensive loss and reclassified to sales in the period the underlying hedged transaction is recognized in earnings.
-Gains of \$393 and \$3,124 were reclassified to sales during the years ended December 31, 2023 and 2022, respectively.
+Gains of \$573 and \$393 were reclassified to sales during the years ended December 31, 2024 and 2023, respectively.

-The following table presents the balance sheet classification and fair value of derivative instruments as of December 31, 2023 and 2022:
+The following table presents the balance sheet classification and fair value of derivative instruments as of December 31, 2024 and 2023:

-Classification December 31, 2023 December 31, 2022 Derivative instruments in asset positions: Prepaid and other current Designated forward exchange contracts assets \$ - \$ 357 Derivative instruments in liability positions: Designated forward exchange contracts Accrued liabilities \$ 22 21 \$ - Designated forward exchange contracts Other long-term liabilities \$ 35 \$ 6 Designated for ward exchange contracts Other long-term habilities φ σφ 0
+Classification December 31, 2024 December 31 , 2023 Derivative instruments in asset positions: Prepaid and other current Designated forward exchange contracts assets \$ 600 \$ - Derivative instruments in liability positions: Designated forward exchange contracts Accrued liabilities \$ - \$ 221 Designated forward exchange contracts Other long-term liabilities \$ - \$ 35